 3. Serve Edible Flowers

 As per ASPCA, Zinnias are safe to consume for humans and pets.
+So, Zinnias’s colorful flowers are a feast for the eyes and the palate.

-4. Offer Good Companionship
+4. Beneficial Garden Companionship

 Growing Zinnias next to fruits and vegetables will work wonders for your harvest.